-1. A performance report is due before the next budget period begins.
+- That a performance report is due before the next budget period begins.
 The report should contain current performance and financial expenditure information for this grant.
-(34 CFR 75.118) The continuation report is due on The Department will provide recipients with additional information about this report, including due date, a later time.
-2. An interim performance report is required because of the nature of this award or because of statutory or regulatory provisions governing the program under which this award is made.
-The report is due more frequently than annually as indicated: Quarterly Submit within 30 days after the end of each quarter.
-Semiannually Submit within 30 days after the end of each 6-month period.
-3. Other Required Reports:
+It will either identify the date the performance report is due or state that the Department will provide additional information about this report, including due date, at a later time. - 2.
+That an interim performance report is required because of the nature of the award or because of statutory or regulatory provisions governing the program under which this award is made, and that the report is due more frequently than annually as indicated, e.g., due quarterly and submitted within 30 days after the end of each quarter, or due semiannually and submitted within 30 days after the end of each 6-month period (2 CFR § 200.329(c)(1)). - 3.
+That other reports are required, e.g., program specific reports required in a program's statute or regulation.

-FINANCIAL REPORTS:
+(3) FINANCIAL REPORTS - SOME RECIPIENTS: